vdelimad/vdelimad/README.md

-I like developing and optimizing computational algorithms.
-I am currently pursuing a Ph.D. in Computer Science at Georgetown University.
+I am currently pursuing a Ph.D. in Computer Science at Georgetown University, advised by Grace Hui Yang.
+My research focuses on the development and optimization of computational methods in information retrieval and conversational agents.